Correlation Between GM and Nintendo

 Pair Corralation between GM and Nintendo

 Allowing for the 90-day total investment horizon General Motors is expected to under-perform the Nintendo.
-But the stock apears to be less risky and, when comparing its historical volatility, General Motors is 1.02 times less risky than Nintendo.
-The stock trades about -0.13 of its potential returns per unit of risk.
-The Nintendo Co ADR is currently generating about 0.22 of returns per unit of risk over similar time horizon.
-If you would invest 1,465 in Nintendo Co ADR on November 28, 2024 and sell it today you would earn a total of 437.00 from holding Nintendo Co ADR or generate 29.83% return on investment over 90 days.
+In addition to that, GM is 1.16 times more volatile than Nintendo Co ADR.
+It trades about -0.06 of its total potential returns per unit of risk.
+Nintendo Co ADR is currently generating about 0.17 per unit of volatility.
+If you would invest 1,462 in Nintendo Co ADR on December 28, 2024 and sell it today you would earn a total of 363.00 from holding Nintendo Co ADR or generate 24.83% return on investment over 90 days.

 Time Period3 Months [change]